Quick Start: Your First Flint

 If your Flint relates to a codebase, create a workspace reference:

-flint workspace fulfill monorepo /path/to/your/codeThis creates Workspace/References/rf-monorepo.md documenting the link.
+flint workspace reference monorepo /path/to/your/codeThis declares the reference in flint.toml and creates Workspace/References/rf-monorepo.md with the local path.

 Index Your Notes

-flint indexThis scans all markdown files and updates .flint/index.json.
+flint indexThis scans all markdown files and adds unique IDs to their frontmatter.

 Essential Commands Reference